ha5ha6/judy_blog/_pages/basicrl.md

 **Bootstrapping**: algs update estimates on the basis of other estimates, like all of DP algs update estimates of $$V(s)$$ based on estimates of $$V(s')$$

+**V(s)** vs **Q(s,a)**:

+- with a model, V(s) alone are sufficient to determine a policy; one simply looks ahead one step and chooses whichever action leads to the best combination of reward and next state

+- without a model, one must explicitly estimate the value of each action in order for the values to be useful in suggesting a policy

 ### Gridworld